dymaczew/fs20icam/LabGuides/Exercise7/README.md

 ![](images/2020-01-16-16-57-21.png)
 ![](images/2020-01-16-16-58-23.png)

-    •	Under Details:
+Under Details:
-        o	Policy name: PythonEventIncidentPolicies
+- Policy name: PythonEventIncidentPolicies
-        o	Provide description of your choice.
+- Provide description of your choice.

-    •	Under Incidents:
+Under Incidents:
-        o	Select Specify conditions:
+- Select Specify conditions:
-            	Attribute: Priority
+    - Attribute: Priority
-            	Condition: is higher than or equal to
+    - Condition: is higher than or equal to
-            	Priority 5 (which is the lowest) o	Select Add condition to describe incident events:
+    - Priority 5 (which is the lowest)
+- Select Add condition to describe incident events:
-            	Select attribute: Resource type
+    - Select attribute: Resource type
-            	Select operator: is
+    - Select operator: is
-            	Specify value: pythonApplicationRuntime
+    - Specify value: pythonApplicationRuntime
-        o	Click Test
+- Click Test
-            	Click Show results if any incidents would have been created
+    - Click Show results if any incidents would have been created

-    •	Under Action:
+Under Action:
-        o	Select Set priority
+  - Select Set priority
-            	Select Priority 1
+  - Select Priority 1

-    •	Under Enable:
+Under Enable:
-        o	Click On
+   - Click On
-    •	Click Save
+   - Click **Save**

 Notice that Incident policies have other options.
 For example, in the "Assign and notify" section, you can configure ICAM to notify people when the incident opens.
 For example, send an e-mail to the python DevOps team.